Bedrock-OSS/bedrock-wiki/docs/scripting/scripting-editor-qna.md

 -    **Q**: My main issue with editor mode is its lack of visual support.
 Like directional arrows to help better keep track of which direction a selected paste box will paste to.
 Instead of fiddling with the direction dropdown because i forgot which direction i needed to put it.
 -    **Q**: I guess my question is, what visual elements are planning to be added in?
 What new and easier tools suggested from the community are being looked into.
 -    **A**: I’m going to answer with the caveat that what I state below may change as we prototype, develop, and get feedback!
 All of that out of the way…here are a few things we are thinking for visualization support:
-1. **More gizmos!** We have the move gizmo and resize gizmos, but we want to add rotation gizmos and also have gizmos appear on paste preview volumes.
+-    **A**: **More gizmos!** We have the move gizmo and resize gizmos, but we want to add rotation gizmos and also have gizmos appear on paste preview volumes.
-2. **Paste preview with an actual preview**: Right now it’s an empty volume, which isn’t super informative!
+-    **A**: **Paste preview with an actual preview**: Right now it’s an empty volume, which isn’t super informative!
 We want to add actual visuals of what you’re pasting within that volume.
-3. **Brush preview and structure placement**: Imagine the brush tip wasn’t just a single cube, but the shape and size of what you’re going to be painting!
+-    **A**: **Brush preview and structure placement**: Imagine the brush tip wasn’t just a single cube, but the shape and size of what you’re going to be painting!
 And imagine a world when you go to place a structure, you could click-to-drag the structure into the world and precisely place it.

 ## A new data structure for saving data upon leaving the world
 -    **Q**: It would be nice to have something more complex than scoreboards or storing data in entity names or tags or armor stands.
 Data stored in variables is reset when reconnecting to the world (unless hosted on a server ofc - that doesn't shut down).
 Maybe it would really help to have read and write access for the text files in the behavior folders, I know that would be a huge thing, it would allow us to create anything really, but it would also be a significant security risk.
 Either way, just a new data structure that would be preserved after a world restart would help a ton.